bobby-didcoding/django-tutorial/steps/module_1.md

 In this module, we will be start our project.
 To do this we will need to create a virtual environment.
 >Note: Python virtual env docs can be found [here](https://docs.python.org/3/tutorial/venv.html).

-1) Virtual Environment: Open a terminal and use the following command to create a virtual environment.
+1) Virtual Environment - Open a terminal and use the following command to create a virtual environment.
 ```
 python -m venv venv
 ```